surenoobster/MRI-CT-project/README.md

 # MRI-CT-project

+Disclaimer i used this project https://github.com/kaledhoshme123/VAE-CycleGAN-MRI-CT-Scan-Images for ref and learning part

 ### Project: Generating CT Images from MRI Images Using VAE-CycleGAN

 This study focuses on generating CT images from MRI images through the use of VAE-CycleGAN, leveraging unsupervised learning to address the challenge of limited dataset size.
 The inherent epistemic uncertainty due to the small sample size necessitates the use of probabilistic models for forming the latent space.